3191110276/intro-to-kubernetes/A0_Environment_Setup/README.md

 ![CCP finished](img/ccpmainfinished.png?raw=true "CCP finished") -->

-Now you can go ahead and click on the cluster to get to the detail view.
+As you can see, a cluster has already been created.
+Now you can go ahead and click on the existing cluster to get to the detail view.

 ![CCP cluster detail](img/ccpclusterdetail.png?raw=true "CCP cluster detail")